evannetwork/evannetwork.github.io/dev/digital-twin.md

 In the first parameter, we're using null when working without Business Centers.
 When working in a Business Center scope, you must use the ENS domain name of the Business Center the contract was created in.

-With this code line you add the "targetAccount" to your Digital Twin contract.
+With this code line you add the `targetAccount` to your Digital Twin contract.
 This is required when the account should also be able to add new entries or to set entries in the future.
 At the moment, it can read all the data of the Digital Twin, but it can't decrpyt the data because it has no key to decrypt it.

-When you want to share the key to decrpyt the data, you have to extend the "sharing" of the Digital Twin contract.
+When you want to share the key to decrpyt the data, you have to extend the Sharing of the Digital Twin contract.

 ```js
 const accountId = '0xb00fbeef5a926fa150baeaf04bfd673b056ba83d';